Undergraduate Study in Urban and Regional Studies

-- Nonacademic courses and courses not related in some way to the student’s degree will not be counted in the 60 credits.
+- Nonacademic courses, courses not related in some way to the student’s degree, and undergraduate (1000-4000 level) courses will not be counted in the 60 credits.
 Please refer to the college policy regarding nonacademic credit for additional information.
 Examples of courses not related to the degree may include HADM 4300 - Introduction to Wines or WRIT 1011 - Academic Writing .

 - Incomplete coursework must be completed by the beginning of that semester one year hence, unless an earlier deadline has been set by the course instructor.